Banh-Canh/BashScripts-Collection/README.md

  - SQUID (with basic auth apache2-util), text-based interface
  - NETPLAN: Scripts I made that allows the user to install and configure those services without the need to go through a text editor.

 It includes a launcher that allows a listing of the availables scripts.
 To add new script just add a new folder with the script inside renamed script.sh.
 The configurations's script follow steps and procedures I learnt while installing it manually.
-Some configurations might be missing but it should not be too hard to implement them.
-See more on Github...
+Some configurations might be missing.

+## Adding new scripts

+- Create a new folder with the name of your script
+- Place your script named "script.sh" inside it
+- Verify execution rights (chmod +x on any script you wanna use)
+- Some scripts might need super-user